 Much like the décor, milk bar fare is neither showy nor complex, but has the warmth and sturdiness of a meal from grandma’s kitchen

-When we arrived, I noticed the metallic sounds of a busy kitchen, and an orderly line of people waiting at the counter.
-The heavenly smell of Polish dill was my cue that we were not going to be drinking milk; this was a cafeteria!
+When we arrived, I noticed the metallic sounds of a busy kitchen.
+There was an orderly line of people waiting at the counter.
+The heavenly smell of Polish dill was my cue that we were not going to be drinking milk.
+This was a cafeteria!
 My cousin smiled at the recognition on my face, as I realized we were in one of Warsaw’s historic Communist canteens.

 Milk bars in Warsaw were popular during the Communist era, when these government-subsidized cafeterias provided low-earning workers the opportunity to enjoy a meal out.
 Looking around, I could see evidence of the milk bar’s Communist origins: the metal-framed chairs and tables, the wood-paneled walls, the faded red curtains that hung parted in the front window.
-There was not a single decorative aspect, save for a slender vase in the center of each table containing a tiny fresh tulip.
+There was not a single decorative aspect.
+Only a slender vase in the center of each table containing a tiny fresh tulip.

 In a city where many cultural relics were destroyed by war, it is important to recognize the surviving artifacts of Poland’s past, even if they are a little off the beaten path.

-Much like the décor, milk bar fare is neither showy nor complex, but has the warmth and sturdiness of a meal from grandma’s kitchen (if you happen to have a Polish babcia).
+Much like the décor, milk bar fare is neither showy nor complex.
+It has the warmth and sturdiness of a meal from grandma’s kitchen (if you happen to have a Polish babcia).
 Agata and I enjoyed our steaming hot pierogi, and crisp salads.
 At the end of the meal, she surprised me with an order of paczki, glazed donuts filled with raspberry jam.

 Polish Milk Bars: A Taste of Grandma’s Kitchen

-You can find milk bars all over the city of Warsaw, and other Polish cities too.
+You can find milk bars all over the city of Warsaw, and other Polish cities as well.
 After the delicious meal with my cousin, I went on a search to find the ones I liked best.
 Many pierogi later, the winner is Rusalka, located at Florianska 14, 03-001 Warszawa, Poland.